cognizant-ai-lab/neuro-san-robotics/README.md

 # neuro-san-robotics
 Neuro SAN Robotics

-## Start Cailey
+## Start CAIL-E

 1. Physically start CAIL-E with a short press followed by a long press on its power button.
-2. Find Cailey's IP address and ssh into it:
+2. Find CAIL-E's IP address and ssh into it:
     ```shell
     ssh unitree@10.194.17.130
     ```